WhatsApp: 2009–2014

-WhatsApp 2.0 was released in August 2009 with a purpose-designed messaging component; the number of active users suddenly increased to 250,000.
+WhatsApp 2.0, released for iPhone in August 2009, featured a purpose-designed messaging component; the number of active users suddenly increased to 250,000.

 Although Acton was working on another startup idea, he decided to join the company.
 In October 2009, Acton persuaded five former friends at Yahoo! to invest $250,000 in seed funding, and Acton became a co-founder and was given a stake.
 He officially joined WhatsApp on November 1.
-After months at beta stage, the application launched in November 2009 on the App Store, exclusively for the iPhone.
 Koum then hired a friend in Los Angeles, Chris Peiffer, to develop a BlackBerry version, which arrived two months later.
 Subsequently, WhatsApp for Symbian OS was added in May 2010, and for Android OS in August 2010.
 In 2010 Google made multiple acquisition offers for WhatsApp, which were all declined.

 To cover the cost of sending verification texts to users, WhatsApp was changed from a free service to a paid one.
 In December 2009, the ability to send photos was added to the iOS version.
 By early 2011, WhatsApp was one of the top 20 apps in the U.S. Apple App Store.

 In April 2011, Sequoia Capital invested about $8 million for more than 15% of the company, after months of negotiation by Sequoia partner Jim Goetz.

 By February 2013, WhatsApp had about 200 million active users and 50 staff members.
-Sequoia invested another $50 million, and WhatsApp was valued at $1.5 billion.
-Some time in 2013 WhatsApp acquired Santa Clara-based startup SkyMobius, the developers of Vtok, a video and voice calling app.
+Sequoia invested another $50 million at a $1.5 billion valuation.
+Some time in 2013 WhatsApp acquired Santa Clara–based startup SkyMobius, the developers of Vtok, a video and voice calling app.

-In a December 2013 blog post, WhatsApp claimed that 400 million active users used the service each month.

-The year 2013 ended with $148 million in expenses, of which $138 million in losses.
+As of December 2013, the service had 400 million monthly active users.
+That year, the company had $148 million in expenses and a net loss of $138 million.